shreyas44/groot/website/docs/getting-started.md

 }
 ```

 If the return type of the resolver is not the same as the return type of the field, Groot will panic on startup.
-For more details on resolvers and arguments check the [Resolvers](./resolvers) section.
+For more details on resolvers and arguments check the [Field Resolvers](./type-definitions/field-resolvers) section.

 ### Queries